Healthy Homes Assessment Pauatahanui

 Home Assessments Pauatahanui for Rental Properties

-There are a myriad of things you should look for when conducting a home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
-There are a few examples:
+There are many concerns to be able to examine when conducting an home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+A few examples are:

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of an Tenancy solutions ruling can be extremely costly for property owners and landlords.
-For expert assistance, get in touch today to schedule your rental property house assessment.
+The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy solutions ruling can be extremely costly for property owners and landlords.
+For specialist assistance, get in touch now and schedule your rental property home evaluation.

 home assessments for rental properties